dstackai/dstack/docs/quickstart.md

 dstack run download
 ```

-!!! warning "Repository directory"
+!!! info "NOTE:"
-    Make sure you run the CLI from the repository directory
+    Make sure to always use the CLI from the project repository directory.

 Use the `Runs` page in the user interface to watch the progress of your workflow.